Velocidex/velociraptor-docs/content/knowledge_base/_index.md

 This section of the site facilitates sharing the community's experiences, tips and tricks for getting certain tasks done.
-The key for using this resource is asking a question: `What task are we trying to achieve?`
+The key for using this resource is asking a question: "What task are we trying to achieve?"

 Search the below questions to read a short knowledge base article of how to answer the question.